 Even in Los Angeles it’s Possible

 You may have heard the news that the policies regarding California Concealed Firearm Licenses, also known as “CCW Permits”, have become less restrictive in a few counties and you’d like to know how to go about obtaining one.
 Historically, Los Angeles County has been one of the most difficult counties to live in if you want a CCW.
 Even after the 2014 Peruta vs. San Diego District Court ruling which initially sided in favor of applicants, Los Angeles did nothing to loosen restrictions on their CCW issuance.
 However, as recently as 2020, the sheriff’s department unexpectedly began changing their policies which have resulted in an exponential increase in the number of issued permits.
-Primarily, the LASD now broadened the scope of different reasons and documentation that they consider as “good cause” for desiring a permit.
-The standard in Los Angeles to show one is at greater risk to violence than the general public is still more difficult than that required by the surrounding counties of Orange, Riverside, Santa Barbara, Ventura, etc. However, it is no longer virtually impossible to obtain and we would encourage anyone who desires a CCW permit to apply and to do so quickly.
-We have seen several of our students obtain their licenses and the outlook is very positive.
+Additionally, as mentioned above, the 2022 Supreme Court decision struck down the requirement to have a “good cause” reason for desiring a permit.
+Any law abiding citizen can now obtain a permit and we would encourage anyone who desires a CCW permit to apply and to do so quickly.

 The following steps will guide you through the CCW process in Los Angeles County: